 Esteemed academic and composer Sebastian Forbes celebrates his 80th birthday this week.
 This special birthday recital programme includes his Four Psalms for soprano and organ, Aedis Christi II, a dramatic and energetic settings of the evening canticles written for Christ Church, Oxford, and one of the composer’s personal favourites, The Lamb, a setting of a text by William Blake.

-Sebastian has continued to compose for orchestras, ensembles, recitalists and choirs, including two settings for Christ Church Cathedral, Oxford, of the Evening Canticles.
+Sebastian has continued to compose for orchestras, ensembles, recitalists and choirs, including two evening canticles settings for Christ Church Cathedral, Oxford.
 Among works recorded on CD are Triple Canon for trumpet and digital delays (1988) and commissioned works for Bristol and Ely Cathedrals (1991 and 1995).
 Significant among more recent works are Sonata-Rondo for piano, the fourth and fifth String Quartets, and Interplay 2 for four pianists (two pianos), all of which exemplify his characteristic “subtle harmonic plotting” (Revised New Grove, 2000).

-Sebastian Forbes is Professor of Music at the University of Surrey (Emeritus Professor from 2006).
-His teaching covers a wide range besides composition, and in addition he is active as a conductor, organist and CD producer.
+Sebastian is Professor of Music at the University of Surrey (Emeritus Professor from 2006).
+His teaching covers a wide range besides composition, and in addition he is active as a conductor, organist, and CD producer.

 The LFCCM Festival Singers